mahtin/unix-v7-uucp-chkpth-bug/README.md

 ## The UUCP fix

-Dan Nowitz rewrote this specific code to canonicalize the path instead of rejecting the `../`.
+Dave Nowitz (known as `dan` because that was his login) rewrote this specific code to canonicalize the path instead of rejecting the `../`.

-Later on, UUCP was 100% recoded from scratch and became something called **Honey DanBer UUCP**.
+Later on, UUCP was rewritten (some parts recoded from scratch, some left alone - like [g-protocol](https://en.wikipedia.org/wiki/UUCP#g-protocol)).
+This new effort became something called **Honey DanBer UUCP**.
 It's written about in [HONEY DANBER - THE UUCP OF THE FUTURE.
-P. Honeyman, D.A.
-Nowitz, Be Redman](https://www.bell-labs.com/institute/publications/bl8491475/) and is the surviving version of UUCP.
+Peter Honeyman, Dave A Nowitz, Brian E Redman](https://www.bell-labs.com/institute/publications/bl8491475/) and is the surviving version of UUCP.

+The new version was presented via:

+- NOWITZ, D.A., HONEYMAN, P., AND REDMAN, B.E.
+1984.
+Experimental implementation of UUCP—security aspects.
+In Proceedings of the USENIX UniForum Conference (Washington, D.C., January 17–20, 1984).
+USENIX Association, Berkeley, CA, 245–250.
+- HONEYMAN, P., NOWITZ, D.A., AND REDMAN, B.E.
+1984.
+New Protection Features in UUCP.
+UNIFORUM (January 1984).
+- HONEYMAN, P., NOWITZ, D.A., AND REDMAN, B.E.
+1984.
+An Experimental Version of UUCP.
+UNIFORUM (January 1984).
+- HONEYMAN, P., NOWITZ, D.A., AND REDMAN, B.E.
+1984.
+Honey DanBer – The UUCP of the Future.
+European UNIX Systems User Group Spring Meeting (April 1984).

+But there aren't any copies online.

 ## Modern day networking